 - Go to this link.

 - Choose your Linux distribution.
 Zoom executable is available for Ubuntu, Fedora, RHEL and all popular distributions.
 See below image.

 - A .deb file would be downloaded for Ubuntu.
 You can double-click the file, which would launch the Software app.
 Then hit install.

 - Alternatively, you can use any of these methods to install a deb file.

 - Sign in or join any meeting if you have the meeting URL.

 Other Download Options

-- For Debian, Linux Mint, Arch, RHEL, Suse Linux – visit this page and choose.
+- For Debian, Linux Mint, Arch, RHEL, and Suse Linux – visit the same above page and follow along.